DeepRegNet/DeepReg/demos/paired_ct_lung/README.md

 A pre-trained model will be downloaded after running `demo_data.py` and unzipped at the dataset folder under the demo folder.
 This pre-trained model will be used by default with `deepreg_predict`.
-Run the user-trained model by specifying with `--ckpt_path` the location where the ckpt files will be saved, in this case (specified by `deepreg_train` as above), /logs/learn2reg_t2_paired_train_logs/.
+Run the user-trained model by specifying with `--ckpt_path` the location where the checkpoint files are saved.

 ## Data

 The dataset for this demo comes from
 [Lean2Reg Challenge: CT Lung Registration - Training Data](https://zenodo.org/record/3835682#.XsUWXsBpFhE)
 [1].

-## Tested DeepReg version

-Last commit at which demo was tested: v.
-0.1.6-alpha

 ## Contact